machine-learning-apps/actions-ml-cicd/README.md

-## Demonstrations and Resources For Machine Learning CI/CD With GitHub Actions
+## Resources For Machine Learning CI/CD With GitHub Actions

 Read [this article](https://blog.paperspace.com/ci-cd-for-machine-learning-ai/) for a primer on what CI/CD for Machine Learning is and where it differs from traditional CI/CD .